 "I see many things, but which is the funny one?"
-"Why, all these people.
-Over there--and there- Scuttering about and thinking they know everything there is to know, and not one of them has the least idea that I am the happiest girl on earth!"
+"Why, all those people.
+Over there--and there--and there.
+Scuttering about and thinking they know everything there is to know, and not one of them has the least idea that I am the happiest girl on earth!"
 "Or that I'm the happiest man!
 Their ignorance is--what is the word I want?
 Abysmal.
-They don't know what it's like to stand beside you and see that little dimple in your chin....
-They don't know you've got a little dimple in your chin....
-They don't know....
-They don't know....
-Why, I don't suppose a single one of them even knows that I'm just going to kiss you!"
+They don't know what it's like to stand beside you and see that little dimple in your chin. . . .
+They don't know you've got a little dimple in your chin. . . .
+They don't know. . . .
+They don't know They don't know Why, I don't suppose a single one of them even knows that I'm just going to kiss you!"
 "Those girls in that window over there do," said Jill.
 "They are watching us like hawks."
 "Let 'em!" said Wally briefly.
+THE END Transcriber's Note: While I left several variant spellings such as vodevil and bethrothed, I did correct the following: Fixed: course/coarse in Yet somehow this course, rough person in front of him never seemed to allow him a word He's awfuly good to girls who've worked in shows for him before.
+Fixed: awfuly/awfully in: